i2p-zero/i2p-zero/README.md

 2. `bin/build-original-i2p.sh` to build the I2P project retrieved from the I2P repository

-3. `build-launcher.sh` to convert the I2P JARs to modules, compile the Java source code in this project, and then use the jlink tool to build a zero-dependency platform-specific launchers.
+3. `build-launcher.sh` to convert the I2P JARs to modules, compile the Java source code in this project, and then use the jlink tool to build zero-dependency platform-specific launchers.

 ## Running the launchers